mahmoudmus/car2go2-soen341projectW2024/README.md

 ### Activity log for all members
 https://docs.google.com/spreadsheets/d/1uNgTQ0MPYsZqD4j4SAwWKReTsDaYdLrwizcvZZYlPd4/edit?usp=sharing

+# Tech Stack
+Our project will utilize Express on the backend and leverage HTML, CSS, and JavaScript on the frontend (including libraries that consist of these technologies).
+Will we integrate the backend and frontend by using a templating engine to generate HTML files on the backend, and we will then serve these to the client side with publicly visible CSS and JavaScript files.

+The templating engine of choice is the embedded JavaScript (EJS) templating engine, so that templates can be defined using a familiar HTML markup and JavaScript syntax.

+Component-based reusability and custom functionality will be on the front-end using JavaScript web components, where needed.
+The HTMX library will be used to add interactivity and partial page reloads, and the Bootstrap library will be employed to facilitate styling and to maintain a consistent look.

 # Installation Instructions

 This project is built on Express, a Node.js framework.
 Node.js and the [Node.js package manager (npm)](https://nodejs.org/en/learn/getting-started/an-introduction-to-the-npm-package-manager)